semuconsulting/PyGPSClient/INSTALLATION.md

 ² Though not recommended, this constraint can generally be removed by simply deleting or renaming the file `/usr/lib/python3.x/EXTERNALLY-MANAGED`.

-### <a name="format">sdist vs wheel</a>
+### <a name="format">sdist vs wheel (bdist)</a>

 There are two file formats in common use for distributing Python packages:

-1. sdist (source distribution ) - conceptually, an archive of the source code in raw form.
-Concretely, an sdist is a TAR compressed archive (`.tar.gz`) containing the source code plus an additional special file called PKG-INFO, which holds the project metadata.
-Packages with 'extension modules', written in languages like C, C++ and Rust, need to be compiled into platform-dependent machine code *at time of installation*.
-This may in turn require certain external 'build dependencies' (*files required for successful code compilation*) to be pre-installed on the installation platform.
+1. sdist (source distribution) - a platform-independent TAR compressed archive (`.tar.gz`) of the Python and any non-Python source code in raw form, including a special PKG-INFO file which holds the project metadata.
+Packages with 'extension modules', written in languages like C, C++ and Rust, need to be compiled into platform-dependent executable code *at time of installation*.
+This may in turn require certain external 'build dependencies' (*files required for successful code compilation*) to be pre-installed on the target platform.
-1. wheel (aka binary distribution or bdist) - conceptually, a wheel contains exactly the files that need to be copied when installing the package.
-There is a big difference between sdists and wheels for packages with 'extension modules'.
-With these packages, wheels do not contain source code (like C source files) but compiled, executable code (like `.so` files on Linux or `.dll` on Windows).
-Concretely, wheels are ZIP compressed files (`.whl`) containing Python source code and any non-Python compiled executables.
+1. wheel (binary distribution or bdist) - a platform-dependent ZIP compressed archive (`.whl`) of the Python source and the *compiled, executable* code for any non-Python extension modules that need to be copied when installing the package (e.g. `.so` files on Linux, `.dylib` on MacOS or `.dll` on Windows).

-By default, pip will look for wheel first, and only resort to using sdist where no wheel is available for the installation platform.
+By default, pip will look for wheel first, and only resort to using sdist where no wheel is available for the target platform.

-For pure Python packages like PyGPSClient and its subsidiary [GNSS utilities](https://github.com/semuconsulting), the differences between sdist and wheel distributions are to some extent academic.
+For pure Python packages like PyGPSClient and its subsidiary [GNSS utilities](https://github.com/semuconsulting), which contain no non-Python extension modules, the differences between sdist and wheel distributions are to some extent academic.
 The distinction is, however, relevant for some of PyGPSClient's optional dependencies (e.g. `cryptography` and `rasterio`) - see [troubleshooting](#troubleshooting) for further details.

 ### <a name="binaries">site_packages and binaries directories</a>

-pip installs application source code and distribution information into a `../site_packages` directory.
+pip installs application source code and distribution metadata into a `../site_packages` directory.

 If the installation also entails one or more binary executables, these will be installed into a `../bin` directory (or `..\Scripts` on Windows).
 In the case of PyGPSClient, for example, pip installs a binary executable `../bin/pygpsclient` (or `..\Scripts\pygpsclient.exe` on Windows), which allows the application to be executed from the command line or standard application shortcut³.